 A website study found that out of 3 million home page visits only about 1% clicked a carousel slide.
 How could a large, graphical element on the home page get such few clicks?

-There are many user interface elements that can go on a form.
-If you don’t know how to use them properly, you could make filling out forms difficult for your users.
-One element that’s commonly misused is the select menu.
+There are many user interface elements you can put on a form.
+If you don’t know how to use them, you could make it hard for users to fill out your form.
+One element that’s often misused is the select menu.